 Configure a fixed duration (3-15 minutes) which locks a user account from any further login request.
 This protects against Denial of Service (DoS) and brute force attacks.

 - Set account lockout threshold

-Configure a fixed number of login attempts before the account is locked.
+Configure a fixed number of login attempts to gain access before the account is locked.

 User rights assignment

 - Do not allow users to change system time/time zone

 Users should not be allowed to change system time, as this can result in incorrect timestamps in logs causing difficulty to track any security incident.

 - Do not allow users to force shutdown/restart systems